-Welcome one and welcome all to the second anniversary of Retro Freak Reviews!
-It’s hard to believe that two years have already passed since I started rumbling about retro computer games.
-And to celebrate such magnanimous occasion, let’s take a look of one the best graphic adventures ever made (and a personal favorite): The Secret of Monkey Island.
+Welcome one and welcome all to the 2nd anniversary of Retro Freak Reviews!
+It’s hard to believe that 2 years have already passed since I started rumbling about retro computer games.
+And to celebrate such magnanimous occasion, let’s take a look of one the best graphic adventures ever made (and a personal favourite): The Secret of Monkey Island.

 And as always, let’s first look at the cover: